SindhuVenna/hyperparam-pathology-agent/README.md

 ## MCP Server (optional)

-This project also exposes an **MCP server** so MCP-aware tools (ChatGPT desktop, Claude Desktop, Cursor, etc.) can call it as a tool.
+This project also exposes an **MCP server** so MCP-aware tools (GitHub Copilot in VS Code, Cursor, Claude Desktop, etc.) can call it as a tool.

 The server is implemented in: